powsybl/powsybl.github.io/docs/iidm/exporter/ucte.md

 ESNODE11 XXNODE11 1 0      2     10       65    200 INTERCO ES
 ```

-# Configuration properties for the IIDM-XML exporter
+# Configuration properties for the UCTE-DEF exporter

 These properties can be defined in the configuration file in the [import-export-parameters-default-value](../../configuration/modules/import-export-parameters-default-value.md)
 module.